 Holiday CounterAttack roadchecks start this weekend

-ICBC and police conduct two impaired driving education and enhanced enforcement campaigns every year to help create safer roads in B.C.
-Learn more facts and tips in ICBC's infographic.
+ICBC has led impaired driving education campaigns and funded CounterAttack enhanced police enforcement for over 40 years.
+Learn more facts and tips in ICBC’s infographic.

 Mike Farnworth, Minister of Public Safety and Solicitor General

 “If your holiday celebrations involve alcohol or drugs, make the responsible choice to plan a safe ride home before the celebrations begin.
 Planning ahead is the key to preventing impaired driving.
 Save lives – take a taxi, ride share, ride transit, or arrange a designated driver.”

 "Impaired driving crashes are completely preventable.
 We can all do our part to prevent tragedies on our roads this holiday season.
 By choosing a safe ride home, you’re helping to keep our roads safer for everyone, including yourself and your passengers.”

 Superintendent Dale Carr, Operations Officer, BC Highway Patrol

 “There is never an excuse to drive while impaired.
 Not only is impaired driving illegal, but it is extremely dangerous, and the impact of impaired driving crashes impacts entire families and communities throughout the province.
 Please don’t mark this time of year with a tragedy.
 Make the responsible choice – don’t drive after using drugs or alcohol.
 Arrange for a safe ride home and enjoy the holidays for years to come.”

 On average, 61 people are killed and 1,404 people are injured in 2,415 impaired driving related crashes in B.C. every year.

 On average, 17 people are killed and 600 injured in 1,109 impaired driving related crashes in the Lower Mainland every year.